forbes3100/msg2html/README.md

 ## Usage

+# msg2html

-Copy your chat.db file and Attachments folder from your library into the msg2html working directory:
+Copy your chat.db file and Attachments folder from your library into the macbak working directory:

 In Finder, hold down Option and choose Go > Library.
 Open the Messages folder there, select both chat.db and the Attachments folder, and type Cmd-C to copy.
-Then navigate to your msg2html folder and type Cmd-V.
+Then navigate to your macbak folder and type Cmd-V.

-The program requires the file chat_handles.json, a list of phone-numbers/email and corresponding full names in JSON format, in the msg2html folder. e.g.:
+The program requires the file chat_handles.json, a list of phone-numbers/email and corresponding full names in JSON format, in the macbak folder. e.g.:

 ```
 {